 Conservator Jan Cutajar first came to Knole in 2014, as an intern from University College London, where he was completing his Master’s degree in Conservation for Archaeology and Museums.
-He worked closely with Knole’s Project Archaeologist Nathalie Cohen, in finds retrieval and conserving the three 17th century letters found under the floorboards in the attics.
-In 2018, he was contracted to work solely on conserving the kussenkast (Dutch for ‘cushion cupboard’) also discovered in the attics, during the Inspired by Knole Project.
-His work encompassed research, cleaning, and stabilising the 60-70 pieces of ebony-veneered, oak-framed piece of furniture and finding out how to put them all together again into a whole to be displayed in the Spangle Bedroom in 2019.
-Discovering the age of the kussenkast in the winter of 2018 was a specially exciting time.
+In 2016, he worked closely with Knole’s Project Archaeologist Nathalie Cohen, in finds retrieval and conserving the three 17th century letters found under the floorboards in the attics.
+In 2017, he was contracted to work solely on conserving the kussenkast, the Dutch word for ‘cushion cupboard’.
+This was also discovered in the attics, during the Inspired by Knole Project.
+His work involved research, cleaning, and stabilising the 60-70 pieces of ebony-veneered, oak-framed pieces of furniture and finding out how to put them all together again.
+The whole object is now displayed in the Spangle Bedroom at Knole in 2019.

 Interviewed by Veronica Walker-Smith

 We’ve had to re-make some structural parts because they were missing.
 And they were vital for the stabilisation of the piece.
 So this is where David Noon has been essential.
 He’s always very keen to be involved.
 Ever since I was an intern, he was always there with me.
 Thanks to him, we’ve been able to make the runners and braces which go on the base.
 As we also have the shelves and back planks missing, we’ve made rails which slot into the side panels, into the mortices; they act as arms, keeping everything together, it’s sort of structural.